US exempts Gulf of Mexico oil drillers from endangered species protections

 The panel, composed of six senior Trump officials, ultimately voted unanimously in favour of lifting the restrictions.

-Secretary of Defense Pete Hegseth told the meeting that environmental rules could hobble US energy production as the ongoing war with Iran snarls energy markets.
+Secretary of Defense Pete Hegseth told the meeting that environmental rules could hobble US energy production as the ongoing war on Iran snarls energy markets.

 “Disruptions to Gulf oil production doesn’t hurt just us.
 It benefits our adversaries,” Hegseth said.